robharman/Ansible-Rancher/README.md

 - This allows the ansible user to run kubectl commands, this may or may not be permissible for you.
 - The auditd configuration in roles/common/tasks/harden_ubuntu should be tuned to your requirements.
 As is, this just audits all sudo commands.
 - This dynamically generates ssh keys for the rancher user on each host, and temporarily copies the public key to the Ansible server before adding them to the rancher user's `authorized_keys` file.
 This may not be what you want.
-- There's no vault here for anything, and you do need to be able to copy a private key for the Rancher admin page.
+- There's no vault here for anything, and you do need to be able to copy a private key and set the bootstrap password for the Rancher admin page.

 ## Required Variables
 Set the following in your hosts (as templated), or in `group_vars/rancher.yml`